algorandfoundation/xGov/Proposals/xgov-74.md

 ---

 ## Abstract
 We at Notiboy has a vision to make web3 communication more efficient.
 That means the algorand addresses should be able to communicate with each other by maintaining their privacy.
 So we are developing a chat application which will help the addresses to chat between each other in an anonymous way.
-There will also be a fcility for group chat which will formation and development of web3 communites.
-The users will also be able to transfer assets between addresses during their chat.
+There will also be a facility for group chat which will help formation and development of web3 communites.
+The users will also be able to send/transfer assets between addresses during their chat.

 ## Team
 AP - CEO.
 I have 7 years of experience in sales and marketing of mobile handsets for multiple MNCs in India.
 I have been an active member in the Algorand community since August 2021 and is involved with the Angry Penguins NFT project.